 Our success also depends on our ability to attract, train and retain highly skilled managerial, engineering, sales, marketing, legal and finance personnel and on the abilities of new personnel to function effectively, both individually and as a group.
-Competition for qualified senior employees can be intense.
+Competition for qualified management, technical and other personnel is intense, particularly in the technology industry in which we operate, and we may not be successful in attracting and retaining such personnel.
+If we fail to attract and retain qualified employees, including internationally, our ability to grow our business could be harmed.
+In order to attract and retain personnel in a competitive marketplace, we believe that we must provide a competitive compensation package, including cash and equity-based compensation.
+Some of the companies with which we compete for experienced personnel may be able to offer more attractive terms of employment to potential candidates.
+Volatility in our stock price may from time to time adversely affect our ability to recruit or retain employees.
 We have also experienced difficulty in hiring and retaining highly skilled engineers with appropriate qualifications to support our growth and expansion.
 Further, we must train our new personnel, especially our technical support personnel, to respond to and support our licensees and customers.
 If we fail to do this, it could lead to dissatisfaction among our licensees or customers, which could slow our growth or result in a loss of business.